 Many people object strenuously to the very idea of cyclists wearing headphones.
 In fact, every time I mention the words headphones and cycling in the same sentence, someone steps up to kindly explain to me how dangerous this combination is.
 If you are feeling a kindly urge to do that – please don’t, because I already know!
 But I also know that many of the cyclist commuters I see are wearing headphones of some kind, so I thought it would be useful to write about how to choose the safest headphones for cycling.

 This is quite a long post, with a lot of information and options.
-If you are in a hurry and just want to cut to the chase, I recommend my pick for the ultimate in safe cycling headphones at the very end of this post.
+If you are in a hurry and just want to cut to the chase, I recommend my pick for the ultimate in safe cycling headphones at the very end of this post – just click here to go there.

 Budget-conscious note: there is a CHEAPER alternative to my top pick – very similar in terms of safety – the SainSonic BM-7 bone conduction headphones, which are half the price.
 However, these did not make my top 5 safest headphones list.
 To find out why, please see my post on Aftershokz Trekz Titanium vs SainSonic BM-7 Bone Conduction Headphones.